axe007/mini-095/README.md

 2. Install maven or open this project with IDE which support maven,
 3. Modify the code as your wish,
 4. Open terminal and enter "mvn clean package",
-5. Ta-ta-ang, you will find a JAR file under the targe folder.
+5. Ta-ta-ang, you will find a JAR file with name mini-095-1.0-SNAPSHOT.jar under the targe folder.

 ## Connect to the mongoDB
 <img src="/mini-095/pic/screenshot.png" alt="drawing" width="400"/>